-The college's student handbook is available to all students on the college website.
+The college's student handbook is available to all students on the college website at www.mccnh.edu/current-students.
 The student handbook documents academic and student policies and procedures.
 Students are responsible for familiarizing themselves with the information in the student handbook.